Chuo-ku Tourism Association Official Blog

 No. 32 January 16, 2018

-There is a building lined with Earthly Branches sculptures on the wall opposite Kyobashi Tsukiji Elementary School in Tsukiji 1-chome.
-The name is "Tsukiji Eto Building".
-The building was completed in 1996.
+On the opposite side of Kyobashi Tsukiji Elementary School in Tsukiji 1-chome, there is a building with sculptures of Earthly Branches on the wall.
+Its name is "Tsukiji Eto Building."
+Completed in 1996 is an office building.
 The 3rd floor and above are ordinary office buildings, but the 1st and 2nd floors have a classic stone appearance.

 Photo 2019-01-08 11 56 52.jpg

-At the beginning of the Year of the Pig, I felt good luck this year, and prayed that the blog and tour would go well.
+At the beginning of the Year of the Pig, I felt lucky this year and prayed for the blog and tour to go well.

 Photo 2019-01-08 11 58 20.jpg Photo 2019-01-08 15 23 22 (1) jpg

-There was a carillon object at the corner of the building, which signaled noon, and in the future it may be included in the architectural tour guide in Chuo-ku.
+There is a carillon object at the corner of the building, and it was signaling noon.
+I'm sure you'll be on a tour guide in Chuo-ku in the future.

 Photo 2019-01-08 11 59 31.jpg Photo 2019-01-08 12 00 10.jpg